NipunBasnayake/MOS_Burgers/README.md

     - Menu Items
     - Customers
     - Orders
+- **Order Placement**:
+  - Place orders linked to specific customers for better tracking and management.
+- **Data Storage**:
+  - Store and manage data for items, customers, and orders using JSON arrays.
 - **Sorting**:
   - Sort items, customers, and orders dynamically for better organization.
 - **PDF Generation**: